 At Hempsted Playgroup we are mindful of the need to actively promote British Values as part of the EYFS requirements.

 As part of this we encourage the following -

 For everyone to be kind, helpful and respectful of others;

-We help children to look at the world around them and use the seasons, weather, British special days etc. to plan meaningful learning experiences;
+We help children to look at the world around them and use the seasons, weather, and special days etc. to plan meaningful learning experiences;

 For our children to be part of their local community;

 We plan to celebrate festivals and mark special days from the world around us;

 We help the children to learn about compromise – that some of us believe one thing… some of us believe something totally different… but we can all play together in the same house (or group setting) and respect each other = British values – teaching about similarities and differences.